yitzhakbg/levpoem/README.md

 ### [remarkjs](http://remarkjs.com/#1)

-Incorporated for slide presentations.
-A tad unwieldy at the moment since hugo presently can't import non-rendering files.
-The workaround was to import the slide presentation file as a partial.
-Define __slides__ "true" in the head matter and everything else false if you don't want the screen cluttered up.
-See contents/slide/wrdma.md, really just a dummy file with no content and the line {{ partial "slide/wrdmacontent.md" }} in the custom layouts/slide/single.html for an example.
+Incorporated remarkjs slide presentations.

+1. Added branch content/slide.

+2. Added the following two parameters to the front matter: slides = "true" slidesFile = "wrdma.md"

+where slidesFile is the name of slide .md file in static/slides.
+There is no content in the content file, only the front matter.

+3. Added conditionals on the .Params.slides parameter in: layouts/partials/bodyend.html, layouts/partials/headend.html and layouts/slide/single.html

+4. Added layouts/partials/remarkheader.html which pulls in both your (optional) remark css file and remarkjs itself.

+5. The action is in layouts/partials/bodyend.html:

 ### [Docker](https://www.docker.com/)